lmas/thesis/thesis.typ

 ]

 which is then finally inserted in @massv2.
-The result is an array of Euclidean distances for the subsequence $s$ and it's neighbours in the time series $t$.
+The result is an array of Euclidean distances for the subsequence $s$ and its neighbours in the time series $t$.

-It's also noteworthy that the MASS function operates more efficient if the amount of data points is a power of two, as mentioned by _Lu_ @lu.
+It is also noteworthy that the MASS function operates more efficient if the amount of data points is a power of two, as mentioned by _Lu_ @lu.
 If not, the function would have a significant drop in performance.
 The DAMP algorithm avoids this issue by setting the size of the processed data